Books By C. LItka

 As always, free versions of both the ebook add audiobook can be found on Google Play Store, Apple, B & N, Smashwords, and several European ebook retailers as well.
 (Links in this previous blog post HERE) I prefer to just share my stories, but I have to play by Amazon's rules when offering my books on Amazon and Amazon require a non-zero price.
 Amazon matches free prices, or not, as it is their whim, so please feel free to buy it:)

-The audiobook version should be available shortly as well.
-I'll have a link to it HERE when it goes on sale.
+The audiobook version is now available HERE.
 It costs the minimum Amazon price of $3.99

 I'd like to thank everyone who has already picked up their copy of Glencrow Summer.